transcriptionpro/wuc-new/_posts/2015-01-04-bitcoin-private-keys-entropy.md

 ### PODCAST INTERVIEW TRANSCRIPT

 <b>Trace Mayer:  </b> This is your host, Trace Mayer, and we have with us Andy O'Fiesh.
-He is a senior developer with Armory Technologies that develops the Bitcoin Armory wallet.
+He is a senior developer with Armory that develops the Bitcoin Armory wallet.
 Welcome to the podcast, Andy Ofiesh.

 <b>Andy Ofiesh:  </b> Thanks, Trace.
 Good to talk to you.